EasyCorp/EasyAdminBundle/README.md

 ### Customize the Number of Items Displayed in Listings

-By default, EasyAdmin displays a maximum of `15` items in each listing page.
-Use the `list_max_results` option to change this value:
+By default, listings display a maximum of `15` items.
+Define the `list_max_results` option to change this value:

 ```yaml
 # app/config/config.yml